cboliveiras/space-code-platform/API_Documentation.md

 - Response (422 Unprocessable Entity):

-{  "error": "Contract is not in the 'OPEN' status" }
+{
+  "errors": [
+      "Contract has not an OPEN status",
+      "Ship not found"
+  ]
+}

 ### GET /v1/reports/resource_weights